abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 [ ] 0001_auto_create_table_account.edn
 ```

-We also have the option to review the SQL for the migration:
+We also have the option to review the SQL for the migration by executing `explain` command and providing a `:number` argument with the migration number:

 ```sql
 $ clojure -X:migrations explain :number 1